-Since the dawn of time, chewing has been used as the primary way of breaking down food into smaller, more digestible particles that can easily pass through the digestive tract.
-Of course, different foods take a different amount of chewing to break down, and early hominids likely used their teeth to grind down plants and break through tough meat sources.
+Since the dawn of time, chewing has been the primary way of breaking down food into smaller, more digestible particles that can easily pass through the digestive tract.
+Of course, different foods take a different amount of chewing to break down, and early hominids likely used their teeth to grind down plants and breakthrough tough meat sources.
 Today, most foods are tender enough to be pulverized with a moderate amount of chewing, but there's still something to be said for taking your time to chew slowly and mindfully.

 - Chewing helps to signal the beginning of the digestive process.
 As your body releases saliva to help break down food, it also relaxes the stomach ahead of digestion to allow food and nutrients to pass through more easily.

-There's really no perfect way to chew your food, as factors like the type of food and the condition of your teeth can affect how you break down what you eat.
+There's no perfect way to chew your food, as factors like the type of food and the condition of your teeth can affect how you break down what you eat.
 There are, however, some guidelines to make sure your food has been properly chewed before you swallow.
 You might, for instance, choose a goal of "chews" to hit before you swallow, such as 20.
-You can also simply make sure your food is completely pulverized before you swallow and begin digesting.
+You can also make sure your food is completely pulverized before you swallow and begin digesting.

-Chewing might seem like a no-brainer, but the way you eat can contribute a lot to your overall health.
+Chewing your food might seem like a no-brainer, but the way you eat can contribute a lot to your overall health.
 Take time to slow down, eat mindfully and chew slowly, and you could find you eat less and enjoy your food even more.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.